+49 30 25 92 01 96

 The accreditation for the European Film Market is now open.

-Industry professionals travelling to Berlin can apply for a Market Badge for the EFM 2022.
-In addition the EFM offers the possibilty to purchase the Online Market Badge, for Professionals participating remotely.
+Industry professionals travelling to Berlin can apply for a Market Badge for the EFM 2024.
+In addition the EFM offers the possibilty to purchase an Online Market Badge for professionals participating remotely.

 Precondition for EFM Accreditation